Richard Hill (rugby union, born 1973): Early life

 Hill was born on 23 May 1973 in Dormansland, Surrey.

 On his mother's side, he is a second cousin removed of film director Peter Jackson (Richard Hill's maternal grandmother and Peter Jackson's mother are first cousins both by father's side).
 His nephew is left back, Ben Purrington.

 Hill attended Bishop Wordsworth's Grammar School in Salisbury, and gained early prominence as a schools international.
 It is coincidental that his namesake, who coaches Bristol, had also attended the same school and both played for Salisbury Rugby Club.
 Hill graduated from the West London Institute of Higher Education in Sports Science and Geography, in 1995.
 He also won the IB Mac prize in recognition of his combined academic and athletic achievements.
 On 16 July 2002, Brunel University conferred upon Hill the honorary degree of Master of the University.

 Playing career

 Early years

 He made his first Saracens appearance in 1993.

 Hill made his England debut in the 1997 Five Nations Championship against Scotland, playing at openside flanker.
 He was selected ahead of Neil Back, who was controversially ignored by the England team for that period.
 He toured South Africa with the British Lions in the summer of 1997, gaining two caps.

 He missed Saracens' Tetley's Bitter Cup victory in 1998 with a back injury.

 Under new coach Clive Woodward, Hill was initially selected at openside, but was moved to blindside flanker to accommodate Neil Back on the openside flank, with Lawrence Dallaglio moving from blindside to number eight.
 It was in this combination of players that Hill gained most of his caps.

+2001 Lions

+In the 2001 British & Irish Lions tour to Australia Hill played in the 1st and 2nd tests until concussed in a collision with Nathan Grey.